QCD analysis of non-singlet structure functions at NNLO accuracy, based on the Laplace transform: Jacobi polynomials and non-singlet structure function

 and

-The detail of the Jacobi polynomial approach is presented in our previous work~\cite{Khorramian:2008yh,Khorramian:2009xz}.
-Here we outline a brief review of this method.
-Using this approach the concerned structure functions can be reconstructed as
+To extract the unknown parameters in the valance distribution, one needs to do a global fit based on the Jacobi polynomial approach.
+Details of this approach can be found in Refs.~\cite{Khorramian:2008yh,Khorramian:2009xz}.
+Here, we review this method briefly.
+Using this approach, the structure functions can be reconstructed as